SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationDocumentation.md

 ---
 title: Location capabilities in Adaptive Card Extension
-description: Geolocation is a new action that the SharePoint Adaptive Card Extension framework supports, which enables third party developers to come up with their location specific scenarios. ms.date: 04/06/2022 ms.localizationpriority: high
+description: Geolocation is a new action that the SharePoint Adaptive Card Extension framework supports, which enables third party developers to come up with their location specific scenarios. ms.date: 03/08/2023 ms.localizationpriority: high
 ---
 # Location capabilities in Adaptive Card Extension

+Microsoft added support for two geolocation actions, unique to Viva Connections, in the [SharePoint Framework (SPFx) v1.15 release](../../../../release-1.15.md).

-> [!NOTE]
+> [!IMPORTANT]
-> The geolocation capability in Adaptive Card Extension will be available in SPFx v1.15.
+> This tutorial also assumes that you've already built an SPFx Adaptive Card Extension.
 >
-> So make sure that you have installed it before proceeding further.
->
-> For more information on installing the SPFx v1.15 Preview, see [SharePoint Framework v1.15 release notes](../../../../release-1.15.md).
->
-> This tutorial also assumes that you have already built a SharePoint Adaptive Card Extension.
->
-> To learn how to create your first SharePoint Adaptive Card Extension, try out [this tutorial](../../../get-started/build-first-sharepoint-adaptive-card-extension.md).
+> To learn how to create your first an SPFx Adaptive Card Extension, try out [this tutorial](../../../get-started/build-first-sharepoint-adaptive-card-extension.md).

 ### New action types for geolocation